shionhonda/hippocampus-garden/content/blog/stylegans/index.md

 ---
 title: "Awesome StyleGAN Applications"
 date: "2021-11-12T22:01:03.284Z"
-description: "The ability of StyleGAN to generate super realistic high-resolution images has been inspiring many application works.
+description: "The ability of StyleGAN to generate super-realistic images has been inspiring many application works.
 To have some sort of organized view on them, this post covers important papers with a focus on image manipulation."
 featuredImage: stylegans/ogp.jpg
 tags: ["en", "deep-learning", "cv"]
 ---